 21. You Still Have Cable!?

 For goodness sakes, cut the cord already!
 You could easily save yourself over $1,000 a year by dropping those 300 channels you never watch.
-Pick up Hulu or Netflix to save yourself a bundle this year.
+Sign up for Hulu through my link here to save yourself a bundle this year.
 I can tell you from experience that once you cut the cord, you will not miss it.

 22. Consider A Refinance